 About Steven Holguin

-Steve’s father was a member of the International Brotherhood of Teamsters (IBT), Local 208; his mother was a member of the United Teachers Los Angeles (UTLA) his paternal grandfather and uncles were members of the Amalgamated Transit Union (ATU), Local 1277; and his maternal grandparents were members of the Hotel Employees and Restaurant Employees Union (HERE), Local 11- now UNITE HERE Local 11.
+Steven was raised in the City Terrace community of East Los Angeles and comes from a multigenerational union family.
+Steven’s father was a member of the International Brotherhood of Teamsters (IBT), Local 208; his mother was a member of the United Teachers Los Angeles (UTLA) his paternal grandfather and uncles were members of the Amalgamated Transit Union (ATU), Local 1277; and his maternal grandparents were members of the Hotel Employees and Restaurant Employees Union (HERE), Local 11- now UNITE HERE Local 11.

-In the late 1970s, as a community organizer, Steve worked closely with a group of young Los Angeles Latinos who went on to become union attorneys, influential union leaders, and leading California elected officials.
+In the late 1970s, as a community organizer, Steven worked closely with a group of young Los Angeles Latinos who went on to become union attorneys, influential union leaders, and leading California elected officials.

 An experienced and determined litigator, Steve combines his sharp analytical skills with uncanny abilities to read juries and create winning strategies.
 He has handled cases involving:

 - The Labor-Management Relations Act (LMRA or Taft-Hartley Act)

 - The National Labor Relations Act (NLRA)